 Lichfield is a wonderful city to explore.
-With the city parks, magnificent Lichfield Cathedral, museums and independent shops, you can spend a day wondering this 800-year-old city.
+With the city parks, magnificent Lichfield Cathedral, museums and independent shops, you can spend a day wandering this 800-year-old city visiting Lichfield attractions.

 City Centre Attractions